s223928/Group-13/A5/Reflection.md

         My main criticisms of the course are the room, which was unsuitable for lectures and presentations, and the assignment descriptions.
 While we received a lot of information, it was sometimes difficult to clearly identify the exact deliverables.

+## Dimitris:
+        The assignments were overall pretty straightforward, although the learning curve was quite steep if you were unfamiliar with coding.
+In general, I really enjoyed the process.
+A1 and A2 were especially informative, starting with an initial case in A1 that helped set the mindset for what was coming later in the course.

+        In A2, updating or selecting a more complex claim and developing a business diagram was also very interesting, as this was the first time we really started thinking about tool creation and software development in a more structured way.
+At that stage, we were still unsure how well our claim would match our coding skills, and this required much more research into the ifcopenshell library—understanding what information we could extract, how different models behave, and what was realistically achievable.

+        A3 and A4 demanded continuous research to become familiar with the tools and the library, followed by a lot of testing to see whether we could approach our claim in a way that would produce accurate results and useful output for users.
+This was a very informative phase, as it clearly showed how much adaptation is needed during tool development.
+We constantly had to adjust our approach to stay within our current technical skills while still aiming to produce something meaningful.

+        In general, the journey through A1–A5 helped me better understand OpenBIM and ifcopenshell and also how digital tools are developed through iteration, testing, and refinement.
+It was a clear shift from simply using BIM tools to actively thinking about how they can be extended and customized through coding.